 This is a follow up story for Bonify.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello, my name is Dan Pepin and I’m the co-founder of Bonify, a small app development company started around six years ago with my business partner John Carbone.
 Bonify started out in life as a web development company servicing organizations of all sizes, including the likes of the YMCA, Fantastic Sams, and Dartmouth College.

 Since our last update, we have transitioned from being a service-based company to developing and servicing Shopify apps full-time.
 I can’t begin to tell you how great it is to type that!

 Tell us about what you’ve been up to!
 Has the business been growing?